jondowson/python_scripts/README.md

 1) on both nodes: install dse python driver.
 2) on both nodes: add opscenter_ha_sync.py and edit the user defined section.
 3) on both nodes: setup a cronjob to run script every 5 mins.
-4) go down pub.